 We found 4 internists who accept Humana Simplicity HMO Open Access Gold 03/100 near Forest Park, GA.

-Dr. Nitin Desai is an internist in Columbus, GA.
-Dr. Desai accepts Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
-He graduated from Government Medical College, Surat.
+Dr. Nitin Desai practices general internal medicine in Columbus, GA.
+He attended medical school at Government Medical College, Surat.
+He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.

 Conditions / Treatments

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.